Rochester Community Schools is committed to social-emotional wellness

 Rochester Community Schools has made great strides to care for the social-emotional health and well-being of its students and staff.
-By partnering with the Center for Trauma Resilient Communities, the district is focused on building a culture that increases compassion, accountability, equity and belonging for all.
-Rochester Community Schools is currently the only Michigan school district leveraging the expertise of the Center for Trauma Resilient Communities in a districtwide rollout.
+The district is focused on building a culture that increases compassion, accountability, equity and belonging for all.
+Rochester Community Schools has leveraged the expertise of the Center for Trauma Resilient Communities in a districtwide rollout.

-“Perhaps the most important point of emphasis from the conversation is that all stakeholders need to understand that this work is unlike curricular or instructional change,” said Superintendent Robert Shaner, Ph.D.
+“Perhaps the most important point of emphasis from the conversation is that all stakeholders need to understand that this work is unlike curricular or instructional change,” said former superintendent Dr. Robert Shaner.
 “It is a mindset shift, a systemic district focus, not a series of events.
 It will require an ongoing process, not a time-bound solution.
 When the social-emotional work is truly being implemented, it will not require additional tasks; it will be a way of life.”

 Hope comes from a community of caring!

 Although Rochester Community Schools remains a high-performing and well-loved district, it has not been immune to tragedy.
 The entire community, like so many others across the country, has been impacted by suicides, drug-related deaths of former students, and reports of student anxiety and depression.

 In a heartbreaking account, Michelle Young, stepmother of Zachary Young, a 2013 Stoney Creek High School graduate who lost his battle to opioid addiction in 2017 said, “I would have never have imagined being with this blonde little boy, taking him to the park, riding bikes and selling lemonade, that his story would end the way it did.”